-What can be done to remove or reduce any negative impacts of this policy (if applicable)?
-If mitigations are in place, does this remove or No - negative impact remains reduce the negative impact?
+What can be done to remove or reduce any negat ive impacts of this policy (if applicable)?
+No negative impact has been identified If mitigations are in place, does this remove or No - negative impact remains reduce the negative impact?
 Yes - negative impact reduced Yes - negative impact removed